playframework/playframework/documentation/manual/releases/Migration24.md

 ebean.orders = ["models.Order", "models.OrderItem"]
 ```

 Additionally, Ebean has been upgraded to 4.5.x, which pulls in a few of the features that Play previously added itself, including the `Model` class.
-Consequently, the Play `Model` class has been deprecated, in favour of using `org.avaje.ebean.Model`.
+Consequently, the Play `Model` class has been deprecated, in favour of using `com.avaje.ebean.Model`.

 ### Anorm dependency